Frequently Asked Questions

 How can I get my bank information over the phone?

-24/7 access to your CNB accounts is simple and free using a touchtone phone and Service Call.
+24/7 access to your CNB Bank accounts is simple and free using a touchtone phone and Service Call.
 Simply dial 1-866-224-7314 to gain access to your account balance, information on checks or withdrawals, verify deposits, transfer funds, make loan payments and more.

 How can I protect my account from non-sufficient funds (NSF) charges?
 And if I overdraw my account, how can I make sure my items still get paid?